About using DirectQuery in Power BI

 - Drawbacks of using DirectQuery

 - You should import data to Power BI wherever possible.
-This takes advantage of the high performance query engine of Power BI, and provides a highly interactive and fully featured experience over your data.
+Importing takes advantage of the high performance query engine of Power BI, and provides a highly interactive and fully featured experience.

-- If your goals can't be met by importing data, then consider using DirectQuery.
+- If your goals can't be met by importing data, consider using DirectQuery.
 For example, if the data is changing frequently and reports must reflect the latest data, DirectQuery may be best.
-However, using DirectQuery is generally only be feasible when the underlying data source can provide interactive queries (less than 5 seconds) for the typical aggregate query, and is able to handle the query load that will be generated.
-Additionally, the list of limitations that accompany use of DirectQuery should be considered carefully, to ensure your goals can still be met.
+However, using DirectQuery is only feasible when the underlying data source can provide interactive queries, less than 5 seconds for the typical aggregate query, and can handle the query load that will be generated.
+Additionally, the list of limitations for the use of DirectQuery should be considered carefully.

-The set of capabilities offered by Power BI for both connectivity modes – import and DirectQuery - will evolve over time.
-This will include providing more flexibility when using imported data, such that import can be used in more cases, as well as eliminating some of the drawbacks of using DirectQuery.
-Regardless of improvements, when using DirectQuery the performance of the underlying data source will always remain a major consideration.
-If that underlying data source is slow, then using DirectQuery for that source it will remain unfeasible.
+The set of capabilities offered by Power BI for import and DirectQuery evolve over time.
+Changes will include providing more flexibility when using imported data, such that import can be used in more cases and eliminating some of the drawbacks of using DirectQuery.
+Regardless of improvements, when using DirectQuery, the performance of the underlying data source always remains a major consideration.
+If that underlying data source is slow, using DirectQuery for that source will remain unfeasible.

-This topic covers DirectQuery with Power BI, and not SQL Server Analysis Services.
-DirectQuery is also a feature of SQL Server Analysis Services, and many of the details described below apply to its use, there are also important differences.
-For information about using DirectQuery with SQL Server Analysis Services, see the whitepaper that details DirectQuery in SQL Server Analysis Services 2016.
+This article covers DirectQuery with Power BI, and not SQL Server Analysis Services.
+DirectQuery is also a feature of SQL Server Analysis Services.
+Many of the details described in this article apply to that feature.
+There are also important differences.
+For information about using DirectQuery with SQL Server Analysis Services, see DirectQuery in SQL Server 2016 Analysis Services.